Democratic legitimacy of the European Union: European elections

 Whilst the 50.66% turnout in 2019 saw an increase in the percentage of the electorate voting, it was only an increase of 1.11% since the 1999 election.
 Turnout was also much lower in individual countries, such as Croatia where only 29.85% of eligible voters went to the ballot box, and 22.74% in Slovenia.

 According to Matej Avbelj (Director of the Law Institute in Ljubljana, Slovenia), the EU democratic deficit can be viewed as having a formal component (which is likely to be remedied) but also a social component resulting from people's low acceptance of the EU, as evidenced by low voter turnout.

 Legal commentators such as Schmidt and Follesdal argue that the European Union lacks politics that individual citizens understand.
 This flows from the lack of knowledge of political parties and is reinforced by the lack of votes at European Union elections.

 Others such as Pat Cox have opined "Turnout across Europe (1999) was higher than in the last US presidential election, and I don't hear people questioning the legitimacy of the presidency of the United States".

+In September 2022 the European Parliament passed a resolution that Hungary turned into "a hybrid regime of electoral autocracy", putting the democratic legitimacy of Elections to the European Parliament in Hungary in question.